 If you are a teenager and struggling with depression, you are not alone.
 Teen depression is very common …

-From Stress to Relaxation (mindfulness therapy): Do you ever have a hard time calming down once your body is in high gear, whether it be from stress, fear, or excitement?
+Do you have a hard time calming down once your body is in high gear, whether it be from stress, fear, or excitement?
 Do breathing exercises not really seem …